 Storefronts is an innovative arts program that activates communities, neighborhoods and streets by matching the work of local artists with vacant or under-utilized retail space.
 These installations are generally 2-D or 3-D artworks installed in a locked storefront, display window or vitrine, for a period of four to six months.

-Storefronts Seattle began in early 2010, when members of the historic Pioneer Square and Chinatown-International District neighborhoods sought solutions for the growing number of vacant storefronts in the area.
-The program is now growing to other city neighborhoods, including Capitol Hill, South Lake Union and Belltown.
+The program began in early 2010, when members of Seattle’s historic Pioneer Square and Chinatown-International districts sought solutions for the growing number of vacant storefronts in the area.
+At the time, the effects of the economic downturn were obvious and Seattle’s neighborhoods were suffering.

 Seeing opportunity in these vacant spaces in Seattle’s historic arts district, the program was initiated to provide temporary, rent-free display spaces for local artists, revitalize blank windows and empty storefronts, and ensure foot traffic, attention, and maintenance to these buildings.

 Storefronts engages artists, property owners, neighborhood associations, and local government in a new way, reducing vagrancy and encouraging rental of these spaces.
 Since 2010, the Storefronts program has activated spaces in Auburn, Bellevue, Mount Vernon, and six Seattle neighborhoods including Belltown, Capitol Hill, the International District, Pioneer Square, South Lake Union, and the Waterfront.

 In all, almost 200 artists have been temporarily provided a storefront in which to install their artistic work.
 Of these, 5 pop-up creative enterprises went on to lease the storefront they were given and establish viable, ongoing, local businesses.

 The Storefronts program is managed by Shunpike – a non-profit organization dedicated to supporting independent artists and the communities they call home.